 Where it all began: The original Ad Specialties facility in Union, MO

-With this invention Sam was able to meet the initial needs of his customers in the Space Industry, but their demands did not stop there.
-Soon there was a need for different sized letters and numbers along with varying colors.
-Initial attempts to add color to the formulation failed so Sam solved this need by developing a process to spray the magnets with a paint that was formulated to be flexible.
-With this challenge resolved, he began exploring uses in other applications such as advertising and collectible novelty magnets for household use.
+With this invention Sam was able to meet the initial need of his customers in the Space Industry, but their demands did not stop there.
+Soon there was a need for different sized letters and numbers with varying colors.
+Initial attempts to add color to the formulation failed, so Sam solved this need by developing a process to spray the magnets with a paint that was formulated to be flexible.
+With this challenge resolved, he began exploring uses in other application such as advertising and collectible novelty magnets for household use.

-To meet the needs of these new markets Sam had to come up with a way to add words and logo designs to his magnets.
-To accomplish this Sam developed a method of cutting intricate detail into his brass molds using a Pantograph machine.
-With the ability to make nearly any size or shaped magnet and add three-dimensional detailed lettering, words, and icons, Sam soon started his own promotional magnet business called Ad Specialties.
+To meet the needs of these new markets, Sam had to come up with a way to add words and logo designs to his magnets.
+To accomplish this, Sam developed a method of cutting intricate detail into his brass molds using a Pantograph machine.
+With the ability to make nearly any size or shaped magnet and add three-dimesional detailed lettering, words, and icons, Sam soon started his own promotional magnet business called Ad Specialties.
 With this new venture he proceeded to make millions of magnets for companies wanting a unique premium item to advertise their products and services.

 A turning point in the evolution of new markets for the molded refrigerator magnets was the idea to make magnets in the shape of all fifty states to sell in the souvenir industry.
 These unique magnets, featuring the state name, capital, and important icons from each state, were very popular with traveling consumers who immediately began to collect them.
 Millions more of Sam's unique magnets were produced and eventually adorned the refrigerators of travelers from all across America.